prash1323/caesar_cipher/README.md

 # 🔐 Caesar Cipher (Python)

-A console-based **Caesar Cipher encryption and decryption tool** built using Python.
+A console-based **Caesar Cipher Encryption and Decryption tool built using Python**.
 This program allows users to encode or decode messages by shifting letters through the alphabet while preserving non-alphabet characters.

 ## 📌 Description